Harald-U/istio101/workshop/README.md

 1. Launch the **Kubernetes Dashboard** and have a look around!
 You can come back to this dashboard throughout your lab.

 10. On your own workstation/laptop/notebook create a text file (call it 'environment.txt' if you need an idea for a name) and save the cluster name ('export MYCLUSTER=...').
-Keep this file open throughout the lab to store other important values and parameters.
+Keep this **environment file** open throughout the lab to store or access important values and parameters.

     You can use this as a template for your own `environment.txt`: